AdoriZahard/hi3er/docs/index.md

 SS0 | Finality | Abyss Flower & 3-set Dante | 9:51m (6.1 1st Half) | [https://youtu.be/Ja3yyEc2mQI](https://youtu.be/Ja3yyEc2mQI)

 !!! danger
     Truthfully, you shouldn't even bother with this Valkyrie if you don't have BOTH of the shit she needs, which is basically AF and 3-set Dante.
-AF is a given, and evne more so in the current weather since it is what enables BK to abuse the 20% TDT on Timestop Load Buff.
+AF is a given.
 As for the 3-set Dante?
 There's just... no replacement for it.
 Other than maybe coping with 3-set Dirac.
 But, again, let's be honest... that's, uh, pretty awkward to cope with.
 BK really needs the impair right from the get go.

 Buff | Load
 :----: | :----: